Smallibs/pilin/README.md

 ## Executing the program with a dedicated console

 Then the previous program can be executed with the user defined effect implemented by `console`.
-Since all constuctions return suspended functions this execution should be performed thanks to the standard `runBlocking` function.
+Since all constructions return suspended functions this execution should be performed thanks to the standard `runBlocking` function.

 ```kotlin